COVID-19 Updates from the Lead Employer:

 - Please retain the acknowledgement email you will receive once you have submitted your part of the form, this contains your user name and password which will enable you to access the form at any point following completion.

-We have also put together guidance for Host Organisations which can find by clicking below:
+We have also put together some guidance which you can access below:

 Once completed the risk assessment form should be sent to the LE Case Management inbox: email@example.com to be added to the trainees personal record.